TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 -   Var: ****cgDbPassCache=\"\$cgDirTmp/.pass.tmp\"****

-    When you use commnds that need to connect to the DB you will be prompted for the user\'s DB password.
+    When you use commands that need to connect to the DB you will be prompted for the user\'s DB password.
 It will be saved here.
 It is not encrypted, so don\'t use the DB User/Pass for sensitive DBs.